GETProtocol/GETProtocolCoreV1.0-DEPRECIATED/README.md

         string event_shop_url;
         string location_cord;
         uint256 start_time;
-        address ticketeer_address;
+        address ticketissuer_address;
-        TicketeerStruct ticketeerMetaData;
+        TicketIssuerStruct TicketIssuerMetaData;
         uint listPointerE;
     }
 </code></pre>

-The `EventStruct` has a nested reference to the `TicketeerStruct`.
-This means that when referring to a `EventStruct` a link to the issuer (ticketeers) metadata is included.
+The `EventStruct` has a nested reference to the `TicketIssuerStruct`.
+This means that when referring to a `EventStruct` a link to the issuer (ticketissuers) metadata is included.

 ---

 #### 4-A. Storing & Updating Metadata

-**1. Ticketeer MetaData**
+**1. TicketIssuer MetaData**
-Basic information about the ticketeer that has issued the ticket.
-It is the ticketeer that is reponsible for passing on the instructions.
-The primary key of the ticketeer is their ticketeerAddress.
+Basic information about the ticketissuer that has issued the ticket.
+It is the ticketissuer that is reponsible for passing on the instructions.
+The primary key of the ticketissuer is their ticketissuerAddress.
 This is a rather static address meaning that it rarely if ever changes.

-Function: newTicketeer stores data of the ticketeer in the contract.
-The primary key of the struct is the publickeyhash of the ticketeer (ticketeerAddress).
+Function: newTicketIssuer stores data of the ticketissuer in the contract.
+The primary key of the struct is the publickeyhash of the ticketissuer (ticketissuerAddress).

 <pre><code>
-    function newTicketeer(address ticketeerAddress, string memory ticketeerName, string memory ticketeerUrl) public onlyRelayer returns(bool success)
+    function newTicketIssuer(address ticketissuerAddress, string memory ticketissuerName, string memory ticketissuerUrl) public onlyRelayer returns(bool success)
 </code></pre>

-Variables Ticketeer (subject to change/discussion):
+Variables TicketIssuer (subject to change/discussion):
-- ticketeerAddress
+- ticketissuerAddress
-- ticketeerName
+- ticketissuerName
-- ticketeerUrl
+- ticketissuerUrl

 **2. Event Metadata**